Ziga12341/labyrinth/README.md

 - specify what is crossroad (3 free ways one wall)
 - find all crossroads
 - for crossroads that ends with two blind roads (two branches from crossroad hit wall) mark crossroad as wall ("#")
-- every iteration you repeat previous action there is less valid crossroads
+- every iteration you repeat previous action, you will find less valid crossroads
 - it takes around 10 iterations to remove all unused (not valid) crossroads
 - from every crossroad that is not removed (changed to wall) remove branch that lead to wall and remember two branches that lead to another crossroad or ☺ or ♥
 - compose branch by branch to get coordinates for the whole way